-The BSN is the citizen service number that allows you to work, pay taxes, and get health insurance in the Netherlands.
-This is one of the first things you need to get when you arrive in the country.
+Your citizen service number of BSN is the document that allows you to work, pay taxes, and get health insurance in the Netherlands.
+Without it, you simply can’t work legally as a foreigner in the country.

-This number is a lifetime number.
-For citizens of the Kingdom of the Netherlands, the citizen service number is always indicated on the driver’s licence and on the ID card or passport.
+The BSN is a lifetime number and for the citizens of the Kingdom of the Netherlands, the number is always indicated on their other documents, such as ID card, driver’s licence, or passport.

 If you find a job through Robin, you have nothing to worry about because the employment company in the Netherlands will take care of your citizen service number.
 All you need to bring is any valid identification document (either a passport or your ID card).
 They will register your residence address and issue the citizen service number.